 Click here to access: Hestia’s Throne by Simão Cortês

-Learning Journal - Hannah Jayne
+Learning Journal write up by Hannah Jayne

 Throughout this documentation of my learning journal process I will be referring to the poem ‘Creed’ by Padraig O Tuama (2013, p.
 42).
 I feel it serves as a biography, both for my broader spiritual progress, and more specifically my personal journey on the MA.
 I have included the full text of the poem, plus a link to a recording, in the appendix.

-Learning Journal Review - Katherine Pierpoint
+Learning Journal write up by Katherine Pierpoint

 This document was typed up while reviewing many handwritten, sometimes contradictory, personal Learning Journals kept for the first M.A. year.
 There is one aim – to allow reflective learning, in at least three areas – the course material, the learning process, and the inner process.
 Different voices therefore speak; a selective editor now, plus the sometimes febrile, hasty or conflicted voice ‘then’, saying what I thought at the time of journal entry.
 Both have their wisdoms.
 Yet there is also no Leavisite ‘final word’, more a sympathetic, conscious engagement, learning how to work with a